-According to Deloitte, 65% of successful organizations include outsourcers in their delivery model, with 54% of respondents farming out IT services.
-Outsourcing refers to the practice of hiring a third-party company to render services, build products, or perform specific tasks.
-An IT outsourcing vendor can take over some or all IT functions of a company, including infrastructure solutions, software development, and software maintenance.
+Outsourcing refers to the practice of hiring a third-party outsourcing company to render services, build products, or perform specific tasks.
+An IT outsourcing provider can take over some or all IT functions of a company, including infrastructure management, software development, and software maintenance.
+In the meantime, a company can focus on its core business activities.

 Let’s have a closer look at the outsourcing models below.